 - Role of Authoriser

 What is Petty Cash?

-Petty cash is a small amount of cash needs to be kept in office for utilization of daily small expenditures.
+It is a small amount of cash needs to be kept in office for utilization of daily small expenditures.
 A person who is in possession of the cash in the organization is generally called cashier.
 The same person in responsible for appropriate accounting of each cash transaction done through him.
-All the incomes and expenses which are practically not possible to settled through bank, needs to be settled none other than cash (no barter transaction in modern economy).
+All the incomes and expenses which are practically not possible to settled through a bank needs to be settled none other than cash (no barter transaction in a modern economy).

 Generally, the following expenditures paid in cash;